Elizabeth Rodini

 Forthcoming Publications

 “Containing Collections: On The Social Meanings of Damascened Metalwork in Early Modern Venice,” in Islamic Art and Architecture in Italy: Between Tradition and Innovation, ed.
-Silvia Armando and Avinoam Shalem (Rome: American Academy in Rome)
+Silvia Armando (Rome: American Academy in Rome)